mawilson1234/finetune-lm/README.md

 ## Requirements

 Set up the environment using `conda` or `mamba` by running `conda env create -f ./environment.yaml`.
+To enable all plotting features, if you do not have Chrome installed on your system, you will need to install it by running an interactive Python session and executing the following commands:

+- `from plotly.io import get_chrome`
+- `get_chrome()`

+This will enable saving plots of optimization studies.

 ## Usage